 Answered By: Cathleen Enright, Executive Director of the Council for Biotechnology Information, Thursday, 8/08/2013 5:18 pm

-A: As you noted, there are a lot of peer reviewed studies available, for example more than 600 studies are catalogued at: http://www.biofortified.org/genera/guide/.
+A: As you noted, there are a lot of peer-reviewed studies available—for example, more than 600 studies are catalogued in Biofortified's GENERA database.
 We are in the process of providing more food safety information.
 Please stay tuned.
 I'll get back to you as soon as I can.

 Q: What would you do if you found out there is a possibility that your GMO products are very harmful to our health, and the environment?Why have you not taken basic steps to do basic research on the products people are ingesting on a daily basis?
 You...